VCTLabs/vct-espressobin-bsp-platform/README.rst

   $ repo init -u https://github.com/VCTLabs/vct-beagleboard-bsp-platform -b oe-dunfell

-For intrepid developers and testers - master
+For intrepid developers and testers - master (TBD)

 Patches are typically merged into master-next and then are merged into master after a testing and comment period.
 It’s possible that master has